iPhone and iPad (Cellular Models): Understanding cellular data settings and usage

 Depending on your carrier and device model, some additional options may be available:

 - Turn Voice Roaming on or off (CDMA): Turn Voice Roaming off to avoid charges from using other carrier's networks.
 When your carrier's network isn't available, iPhone won't have cellular (data or voice) service.

 - Turn Data Roaming on or off: Data Roaming permits Internet access over a cellular data network when you're in an area that isn't covered by your carrier's network.
 When you're traveling, you can turn off Data Roaming to avoid roaming charges.

 - Set when cellular data is used for apps and services.
 Go to Settings > Cellular, then turn cellular data on or off for any app that can use cellular data.
 If a setting is off, iPhone will use only Wi-Fi for that service.
-The iTunes settings includes both iTunes Match and automatic downloads from the iTunes Store and the App Store.
+The iTunes settings include both iTunes Match and automatic downloads from the iTunes Store and the App Store.

 Adjust and view data usage

 Some apps from the App Store use the Apple Push Notification service to alert you of new data.
 Apps that rely extensively on push notifications (such as instant messaging or social media apps) will consume cellular data.
 To disable push notifications, go to Settings > Notifications and set Notifications to off.

 You can also enable or disable cellular data for certain iOS apps and features from this setting.

 Choose Settings > Cellular to view the cellular data usage for each app.
 Tap to turn off cellular data for an app.
 Contact your carrier if you have questions about your cellular data usage.